-The Shoebox Project Delivers This Holiday Season
+The Shoebox Project delivers this holiday season

 Q. Who will be receiving the shoeboxes this year?

-“Our initiative is providing shoeboxes to community centres for women, shelters, and organizations such as: Kerr Street Mission, The Women’s Centre of Halton, Big Brothers Big Sisters Club of Halton, SafetyNet, Oak Park Neighbourhood Centre; 12 in total.

-As long as there is a program that reaches out to women in need, we take a look at helping them,” Sinclair admits.
+"Our initiative is providing shoeboxes to community centres for women, shelters, and organizations such as: Kerr Street Mission, The Women’s Centre of Halton, Big Brothers Big Sisters Club of Halton, SafetyNet, Oak Park Neighbourhood Centre; 12 in total."
+Sinclair admits, "As long as there is a program that reaches out to women in need, we take a look at helping them."

 This year's goal at The Halton Shoebox Project is to provide 500 shoeboxes to those who really need it at this time of year.
 Each chapter conducts fundraisers throughout the year to supplement and meet the need.